Huanzhuo/pICA/README.md

 ## Citation

-If you like our repository, please cite our papers.
+If you like our repository, please cite our paper.

     ```
     @INPROCEEDINGS{Wu2112:Network,